Skip to Main Content Skip to Footer Toggle Navigation Menu

 LAND ACKNOWLEDGEMENT

-Macalester is located in Saint Paul, Minnesota on the ancestral homeland of the Dakota people who were forcibly exiled from the land because of aggressive and persistent settler colonialism.
+Macalester College is located on the homeland of the Dakota people – Mni Sota Makoce [Mini SOta Ma-KOH-chay], which translates to Land Where the Waters Reflect the Clouds.
+Although they were forcibly exiled by aggressive and persistent settler colonialism, the Dakota people still flourish despite this painful history.
 We make this acknowledgment to honor the Dakota people, ancestors, and descendants, as well as the land itself.
+Macalester engages in ongoing work toward repair and partnership with the Dakota people and the land, as well as to support Indigenous members of our campus community.

 DIVERSE VOICES, DIVERSE PERSPECTIVES